Edinburgh was an important source of inspiration for JK Rowling. Experience Edinburgh in a different way with one of the Harry Potter tours.

 Greyfriars and its surroundings

 Not only is the Greyfriars Church and Cemetery believed that is has provided inspiration to the British writer, but Riddle's grave is also located at this cemetery.
-Or take a look at the surnames you encounter at the cemetery.
-Potter fans still recognize a number of characters in this, such as: Thomas Riddell, William McGonagall, Elizabeth Moodie, and Daniel Scrymgeour.
+Or take a look during your Harry Potter tour at the surnames you encounter at the cemetery.
+Harry Potter fans still recognize a number of characters in this, such as: Thomas Riddell, William McGonagall, Elizabeth Moodie, and Daniel Scrymgeour.
 Next to the cemetery is also George Heriot's School, a primary or secondary school.
 The building is very similar to how Rowling describes Hogwarts, the wizarding school of Harry Potter.